source-academy/grader/README.md

-Note that the `SOLUTION` node is not related to the Autograder program, but it will be displayed for the manual graders to see.

 <a name="1"></a>[1] Prepend programs should be created in assessments that require students to make use of abstracted functions / variables that are declared but hidden away.